Step-by-step workflow guide

 Generate Recommendations Only

-Run the RAO engine and generate scored recommendations without immediately producing documents.
+Generate scored recommendations without immediately producing documents.
 Use this to review and validate the analysis first.

 You can also trigger either action from the bottom action bar in the workspace at any time.